Celebrate World Amateur Radio Day: Mapping the Airwaves

-• The definitive and most current official copy of the 2025 US Radio Spectrum Frequency Allocations, crucial for regulatory adherence and operational planning.
+• Official & Current: The definitive 2025 US Radio Spectrum Frequency Allocations, crucial for regulatory adherence and operational planning.

-• Expertly printed using fade-resistant, premium archival inks on high-grade 100 lb. premium matte paper.
+• Premium Quality: Expertly printed using fade-resistant, premium archival inks on high-grade 100 lb. premium matte paper.
 This ensures vibrant colors, crisp detail, and long-term durability.

 • Proudly Made in the USA.

-• Unframed, offering flexibility for the buyer to customize their display.
+• Display Ready: Unframed, offering flexibility for the buyer to customize their display.

 The GPO Online Bookstore – Easy Access to Federal Publications